toddledev/documentation/docs/09-components/02-create-a-component/index.md

 ---
 title: Create a component
-description: Learn to build components from scratch or extract them from existing elements to create reusable building blocks of code in your Nordcraft project.
+description: Learn to build components from scratch or extract them from existing elements to create reusable building blocks in your Nordcraft project.
 ---

 # Create a component